Database Partitioning vs. Sharding: What’s the Difference?

 Luckily, SingleStore manages most of these added complexities from sharding your data for you, so you don't have to worry!

-sharding-vs-partitioning-whats-the-differenceSharding vs. Partitioning: What’s the Difference?
+sharding-vs-partitioning-whats-the-differenceSharding vs. partitioning: what's the difference?

 Partitioning is a generic term that just means dividing your logical entities into different physical entities for performance, availability, or some other purpose.
 "Horizontal partitioning", or sharding, is replicating the schema, and then dividing the data based on a shard key.